Cephelo/backpacktf-notifier/README.md

 # backpacktf-notifier
 Greetings!
 Welcome to **backpacktf-notifier**, a discord bot that pings you when you have a new backpack.tf notification.
 The bot will automatically check for unread notifications every 30 seconds by default!
+__Note: You don't need to download anything from github, just follow the tutorial below__.

-### Current Version: 1.1.2
+### Current Version: 2.0.0

 # Setup
-First of all, you'll need to make your own discord application.
-Here's how:
+First of all, you'll need to make your own discord application, and a couple accounts.

-### 1. Check if you have the correct version of NodeJS.
-Open the Terminal and type "node -v" without the quotes.
-If you have v16.0.0 or higher, go to step 2.

-If you have lower than v16.0.0 or get an error, install NodeJS from here: https://nodejs.org/en/download/

-### 2. Install Virtual Studio Code
-If you don't already have it, you can get it here: https://code.visualstudio.com/download

-### 3. Download the source code
-Download the latest source code release from the releases tab on the right, and unzip the file - you should now have a folder called "backpacktf-notifier-Version-1.2.0 (or something like that).

-Move that folder to wherever you like, preferably somewhere easily accessible.

-### 4. Create a Discord Application
+### 1. Create a Discord Application
 First, go to https://discord.com/developers/applications

 Then click "New Application" in the top right, name it whatever you want.

 Once you've made an application, navigate to the "Bot" tab on the left sidebar, scroll down, and enable the "MESSAGE CONTENT INTENT" switch.

-### 5. Add the bot to your server
+### 2. Add the bot to your server
 Navigate to the "OAuth2" tab on the left sidebar, and click "URL Generator".

 In the first group of checkboxes titled "SCOPE", select "bot" and "applications.commands".
 Nothing else.